SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Amarjit-Singh-Gaba.md

 ### **Availability**

 ---
-As stated above, there are 2 occasions when I might not be available, on my exams, and on my sister’s wedding, but other than that I am available full time.
+As stated above, there are 2 occasions when I might not be available, on my exams, and on my sister's wedding, but other than that I am available full time.
-I won’t be doing any Summer Internship neither going for any trip, so can commit easily around ~18 hours per week, but if more needed I am more than happy to do that.
+I won't be doing any Summer Internship neither going for any trip, so can commit easily around ~18 hours per week, but if more needed I am more than happy to do that.
-After my exams on June 9, 2021, my academic semester would be officially over and won’t start until September.
+After my exams on June 9, 2021, my academic semester would be officially over and won't start until September.

 ## GSoC